FelixHenninger/lab.js/docs/reference/data.rst

-    The optional argument ``senderRegExp`` takes a string or regular expression that is compared to the ``sender`` column in the data set (which contains the ``title`` attribute of the element that contributed the corresponding set of data).
+    The optional argument ``senderRegExp`` takes a string or regular expression that is compared to the ``sender`` column in the data set (which contains the :js:attr:`title <options.title>` attribute of the element that contributed the corresponding set of data).
 If this option is a string, an exact match is performed.
 If it contains a regular expression, this is compared to the values in the ``sender`` column.

   **Data export**